 Not only does the porcelain coating on the grid add to its durability, but it makes it remarkably easy to clean as well.
 Porcelain is non-stick and it repels smear marks, contributing to that smoky flavor you like by ensuring effective heat retention.

-Convection cooking, in conjunction with the dial-in thermostat, is responsible for ensuring even heating so that the food is properly cooked.
-This eliminates the need to constantly check the meat because you’ll find that all sides are cooked through without any interference from you.
+Convection cooking (in conjunction with the dial-in thermostat) is responsible for ensuring even heating so that the food is properly cooked.
+This eliminates the need to constantly check the meat because you’ll find that all sides are cooked through without any interference from you!

-To cook over an open flame, it uses the specially designed broilers and plates.
+To cook over an open flame, it uses specially designed broilers and plates.
 All you have to do is bring the longer broiler closer to the heat by hooking it onto a holder that’s located next to the hopper.

 This feature is highly beneficial because it allows for versatility.
 You can use direct heat cooking to make things like seared steaks and grilled burgers in less than 20 minutes.

-Traeger Grills Pro Series 22
+Traeger grill: Pro Series 22

 Part of the Elite series from Traeger, the TFB42LZBC model features sturdy construction from powder-coated 20-gauge steel.
 It has the capacity to withstand many years of frequent use, and it can go through harsh weather conditions and high heat without sustaining damage.

-It’s a powerful piece of machinery with 19,500 BTUs on offer and convection cooking for even heat distribution.
-One thing’s for sure, you won’t get any surprise rare steaks with this one!
+It’s a powerful piece of machinery with 19,500 BTUs and convection cooking for even heat distribution.
+One thing’s for sure: you won’t get any surprise rare steaks with this one!

-The great thing about this grill is that it allows for versatile cooking as well, because you can use it for grilling, smoking, roasting, baking and even braising.
+The great thing about this grill is that it allows for versatile cooking as well, because you can use it for grilling, smoking, roasting, baking, and even braising.
 It has a temperature range of between 180F to 450F, with a multi-position digital thermostat for maximum control.